acushlakoncept/ruby-linter/README.md

 $ gem install bundler
 ~~~

-> or you simple install the RSpec directly using
+> or you simply install the RSpec directly using

 ~~~bash
 $ gem install rspec